rethinkdb/horizon/docs/protocol.md

 * `error_code` is a code that can be used to identify the type of error, values TBD

 #### query, subscribe
-`query` and `subscribe` requests will result in a stream of results from the fusion server to the client.
+`query` and `subscribe` requests will result in a stream of results from the horizon server to the client.
 The stream will be an ordered set of messages from the server following the structure below.
 If an error occurs, the above Error Response structure will be used, and the stream is considered "complete".
 An Error Response may still be sent even after a successful data response, but not after `"state": "complete"`.
 ```
 {
   "request_id": <NUMBER>,